arangodb/docs/3.11/deployment-kubernetes-deployment-resource.md

 ### `spec.<group>.args: []string`

-This setting specifies additional commandline arguments passed to all servers of this group.
+This setting specifies additional command-line arguments passed to all servers of this group.
 The default value is an empty array.

 ### `spec.<group>.resources: ResourceRequirements`